 Who Is Liable for a Boat Accident?

-After a boat accident, the injured parties must consider who was responsibility for the resulting damage and pain.
+After a boat accident, the injured parties must consider who was responsible for the resulting damage and pain.
 The courts determine liability on a case-by-case basis, and potential defendants may include boating operators (either the individual operating the vessel you are on or another boat operator), vessel owners, rental companies, and vessel and parts manufacturers.

 In addition to pursuing action against these potential defendants, our team may negotiate with or take action against a boating insurance company.
 After a serious and avoidable boating accident, you deserve access to fair compensation to cover the cost of your injuries, time away from work, and the pain and suffering you have endured.